 I don’t know about you, but I was never taught how to conduct a job search properly.
 For years, I winged it hoping that my search, apply, and wait method would yield the results I desired.
 To be effective and more efficient with your search, you need to be organized and have a roadmap that can help you guide your way.

 Because so many people emailed me about this aspect of their job search, I created the ultimate job search tool to help you get hired faster.
-The Work From Home Career Planner is a 126-page planner that will assist you in systemizing your entire job search from start to finish.
+My Work From Home Career Planner is a 126-page planner that will assist you in systemizing your entire job search from start to finish.
 No more flying by the seat of your pants; this planner will help you track, organize, and steer clear of scams.
 It’s like I’m holding your hand through the entire process.

 Here is what others have to say about the Work From Home Career Planner: